abcruxy/gapminder-offline/README.md

-# Gapminder Offline
+# Dice

-With Gapminder Offline you can show animated statistics from your own laptop!
+With Dice you can show animated statistics from your own laptop!

 • You can use it without internet access
 • You can visualise your own data with it or even combine it with the datasets provided (examples & instructions)